vinmugambi/vinmugambi.github.io/content/blog/create-pdf-documents-using-react-js.md

 The @react-pdf/renderer library makes is easy to create PDF using the familiar React.js API.
 Although it does not support the entire HTML and CSS spec, it comes with everything you would ever need to create professional document.

-We'll use the following components to make the invoice.
+We'll use these components to make the invoice.

-- `Text` a block level text container. all text must be wrapped within this element
+- `Text` : A block level text container.
+Text not wrapped within this element will not appear on the document.
-- `View` a general block level element that is equivalent to a HTML `div`
+- `View` : A general block level element that is equivalent to a HTML `div`
-- `Image` equivalent to HTML `img`
+- `Image` : Equivalent to HTML `img`
-- `Page` equivalent to HTML `body`
+- `Page` : Equivalent to HTML `body`
-- `Document` denotes a PDF document. equivalent to HTML `html` element.
+- `Document` : Denotes a PDF document. equivalent to HTML `html` element.
-- `PDFViewer` to enable display PDF in a web browser
+- `PDFViewer` : Utility to preview PDF documents in the browser.

 ### Styling